luigizhou/luigizhou.com/content/about.md

 ---
-title: "About Me"
+title: About Me
-slug: "about"
+slug: about
-description: "about"
+description: about
-date: 2019-09-17T09:05:48+01:00
+date: 2022-09-04T12:49:45.912Z
 ---

 ---------------------------
-Hello, my name is Luigi!
-Nice to meet you guys :)
+Hey All, I'm Luigi nice to meet ya!
-I work as a Senior DevOps Engineer and here's a few things about me.
+I work as Platform Engineer and here's a few things about me:

-I love working in IT and I'm passionate about what I do.
-Currently, I love working with Kubernetes, write Terraform and program in Golang when I can!
+I'm passionate about IT and tecnology, love Kubernetes and write golang/python whenever I have the chance.

+Discovered I love cycling so been doing that for a while now (you can find me on Strava, but I'm a very private person eheh).

-When I am not working (or studying), I enjoy a good movie, videogames and spending time with my family ;)
+When I am not working or exploring new tech/hobbies, I enjoy a good movie, videogames and spending time with my family ;)